BackupTheBerlios/hjb-svn/trunk/docs/rst/list-provider.rst

-This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the HJB provider identified by the URI at the root of the request's URL.
+This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the HJB provider identified by the URI_ at the root of the request's URL_.
 The command

 * always returns the URIs of any connection factories and destinations registered with the provider in HJB.